Wangjj1129/CrazyBayes/README.md

-# CrazyBayes
+# SourceCode
-The source code of Bayesian Network Classifiers in my paper
+This is the source code of LLBC which is prepared for Applied Intelligence(APIN).
+If you use it, please cite our work.
+Thanks!